 - Map a safer route using the online trip planner at Ride The City, or download the Louisville Bike Map (pdf).

-- Register your bike free to aid in theft recovery and find bike parking with our UofL Bike Parking Map.
+- Register your bike free to aid in theft recovery.
+Find bike racks with our UofL Bike Parking Map.

 Use your UofL ID to check out a bike, helmet, and lock for free for the day!
 Bikes are available each day first-come, first-served at: